Skip to main content

 And with your marketing and sales team working closer together to move leads through both funnels, lead velocity can then be realized at a faster pace.

-According to CLIENTSFirst Consulting, 30% of contact data changes every year.
+It’s predicted that 91% of data in CRM systems is incomplete, stale, or duplicated each year.
 A contact will move addresses, get a new job, or might even retire, causing the data in both of your systems to become out of date.
-When putting this in a larger context where a company has 200,000 contacts in their CRM, this is potentially 60,000 contacts that end up having inaccurate data every year.

-The misalignment of sales and marketing teams costs businesses $1 trillion each year due to lost productivity and wasted efforts, according to HubSpot.
+The misalignment of sales and marketing teams costs can really add up as a result of lost productivity and wasted efforts.
 If your CRM and marketing automation software are also misaligned, you can expect that number to rise due to longer sales cycles, inaccurate forecasts, and more.
+Automating data entry and lead management can help mitigate these losses by enabling reps to spend 35% more time selling, leading to more closed deals and greater overall efficiency.

-A well-aligned CRM and marketing automation system can have huge impacts on your sales cycle, including:
+A well-aligned CRM vs. Marketing Automation system can have huge impacts on your sales cycle, including:

 • Increased lead and deal velocity with more client touch points